Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-1-SAML-WebApp/README.md

 - An ADFS environment
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure Active Directory tenant, see [How to get an Azure Active Directory tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)

-## Migrate the ADFS SAML application to Azure Active Directory
+## Migrate the SAML application from ADFSto Azure Active Directory

 ### Register the SAML application in Azure Active Directory